-It is estimated that a trillion dollars are annually exchanged in bribes, distorting justice and economic efficiency.
-In a novel experiment, we investigate the drivers of bribery.
-Two participants compete for a prize; a referee picks the winner.
+We experimentally investigate behavioral drivers of bribery, focusing on the role of self- interest, reciprocity, and moral costs associated with distorting judgment.
+In our experiment, two participants compete for a prize; a referee picks the winner.
 Participants can bribe the referee.
 When the referee can keep only the winner’s bribe, bribes distort her judgment.
-When the referee keeps the bribes regardless of the winner, bribes no longer influence her judgment.
-An extra-laboratory experiment in an Indian market confirms these results.
-Hence, our participants are influenced by bribes out of greed, and not because of a desire to reciprocate.
+When the referee keeps the bribes regardless of the winner, bribes no longer influence her decision.
+A field experiment in an Indian market confirms these results.
+These findings imply that our participants are influenced by bribes out of self-interest, and not because of a desire to reciprocate.
 Further evidence shows that self-interest guides decisions to a greater extent when referees have scope for avoiding the moral costs associated with distorting judgment.
 As a result, limiting referees’ ability to form self-serving evaluations can significantly reduce the effectiveness of bribes.

 JEL Classification: D73, C91, K42